Updated April 13, 2017

 This list is updated monthly.
 Here are the accounts with some of the best CD rates:

 Discover is known for cash back credit cards.
 However, Discover has also quietly built a leading internet bank that offers checking accounts, savings accounts and CDs.
 Discover has invested in a mobile banking app (not found with other companies, like Synchrony) and strong on-shore customer service.
 Although Discover does not always have the highest rate, it is very close (within basis points) across all durations.
 If customer service and digital tools (like apps) are important to you, Discover is an excellent consideration.
-Note: you can even get a CD rate with a duration as short as 3 months.
-However, you would be better off opening a high yield savings account if you plan on saving the money for less than a year.
+Note: Discover offers a wide range of maturities, and you can get a CD rate with a duration as short as 3 months or as long as 10 years.

 PenFed is a credit union that offers very competitive interest rates.
 You need to join the credit union in order to benefit from their products.
 If you have a military or government affiliation, it is free to join.
 Otherwise, you would need to join an organization like Voices for America’s Troops, which costs $14.00.
 Once you are a member, you can open PenFed products (including this certificate) online.
 Your deposit would be insured by the NCUA, which is the National Credit Union Administration.
-There is a $1,000 minimum deposit for the one-year certificate.
+There is a $1,000 minimum deposit for the one-year certificate – making this a good option if you don’t have the $5,000 required for EverBank.

 - 3-Year CD: Ally Bank – 1.50% APY, no minimum deposit (1.55% at $5,000 and 1.60% if you have $25,000)